 On each of the pages listed here, you will find the best sports betting sites for that sport.
 We have ranked these in order of security, the availability of bets for that sport and the generosity of the odds and lines offered on various events.
 If there’s a certain sport you plan on wagering on, check out any of the pages listed here.

-Security is always the most important factor when ranking online sportsbook.
+Security is always the most important factor when ranking sports betting sites over the internet.
 They need to be trustworthy, established and have a solid reputation, which all the ones we list pass with flying colors.

 The generosity of the wagering odds and lines offered by each site is a commonly overlooked factor in choosing the top sportsbooks.
 Most of the major places are fairly competitive with their lines, but some of the smaller websites can hit you with some major juice.
 We also know of a few places that consistently beat the competition in certain sports.